pali-english/pali-english.github.io/README.md

 then they run right back to the jungle they left behind.
 Just look at this person!
 Freed, they run to bondage.

+    Yo: one who, whoever
+    Nibbanatho: having rejected, having renounced
+    Vanādhimutto: the household (or home) jungle (a metaphorical jungle representing the attachments and distractions of household life)
+    Vanamutto: having been released, freed from the jungle (here it refers to the real jungle)
+    Vanameva: the jungle itself
+    Dhāvati: runs, goes
+    Taṁ: that, such
+    Puggalametha: look at this person, behold such a person
+    Passatha: see, behold
+    Mutto: freed, released
+    Bandhanameva: into bondage itself, towards the very bondage

 Na taṁ daḷhaṁ bandhanamāhu dhīrā,
 Yadāyasaṁ dārujapabbajañca;